 Creates JUnit XML test result documents that can be read by tools such as Jenkins

-A Python module for creating JUnit XML test result documents that can be read by tools such as Jenkins.
-If you are ever working with test tool or test suite written in Python and want to take advantage of Jenkins’ pretty graphs and test reporting capabilities, this module will let you generate the XML test reports.
+A Python module for creating JUnit XML test result documents that can be read by tools such as Jenkins or Bamboo.
+If you are ever working with test tool or test suite written in Python and want to take advantage of Jenkins’ or Bamboo’s pretty graphs and test reporting capabilities, this module will let you generate the XML test reports.

 Install using pip or easy_install: